sidrashake789/demand-forecasting-research/README.md

 Outcome: A 4.14 percentage point improvement in predictive accuracy.

 Project Methodology
 The model utilizes a Random Forest Regressor to analyze 76,000 transaction records.
-We implemented an epsilon-smoothing technique to ensure mathematical stability and engineered contextual modifiers to account for external environmental volatility.
+I implemented an epsilon-smoothing technique to ensure mathematical stability and engineered contextual modifiers to account for external environmental volatility.

 Repository Contents
 train_hybrid.py: The core Python implementation of the hybrid forecasting model.